Uralstech/ezrSquared/docs/index.markdown

 |     /    | division       | [6,2,3,4] / 2                |
 |    \<=   | item access    | [6,2] <= 1                   |

-We can access the length of the list with the `length` variable built into the list, just like wiht arrays.
+We can access the length of the list with the `length` variable built into the list, just like with arrays.

 ### Loops (Part 2)
 **While loops** repeat the given code **till the given condition turns false**.